Nuno-Jesus/Make-A-Make/README.md

 ### <a name="index-7.3">7.3.
 Implicit Variables</a>
-As told before, implicit rules rely on variables already known by the Makefile, setted with a default value: **Implicit Variables**.
+As told before, implicit rules rely on variables already known by the Makefile, set with a default value: **Implicit Variables**.
 You can redefine the value for these variables.
 Even if you don't use them explicitly, these new values can be used by implicit rules.
 Here's a table of some of them:

 <table align=center width=100%>